Its-Juice/PennyPilot/README.md

 PennyPilot is built on the philosophy that **Financial Data is Private Data**.
 1. **No External Servers**: We do not host any back-end servers that store your data.
-2. **Local Scanning**: Email content is fetched via IMAP/APIs directly to your device and parsed in memory.
+2. **Local Scanning**: Email content is fetched via OAuth2 directly to your device and parsed in memory.
-3. **Open Source**: The code is 100% open, allowing the community to audit our privacy claims.
+3. **Encrypted Backups**: Optional passphrase protection for your data exports.
+4. **Open Source**: Audit our code anytime.

 ---

-## Roadmap
+## Contributing

-We are constantly evolving.
-Our current focus includes:
-- [ ] **On-Device LLM**: Using Google's Gemini Nano for even smarter merchant extraction.
-- [ ] **Biometric Lock**: Securing your data with Fingerprint/FaceID.
-- [ ] **Expanded Detectors**: Supporting more languages and international merchants.
-- [ ] **Data Portability**: Full JSON/CSV export for manual analysis.

-See our [Full Enhancement Plan](docs/pennypilot-enhancement-plan.md) for more.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for setup instructions and coding standards.

 ---